On this page:

 College of Emergency Nurses New Zealand (CENNZ) Rules

-College of Emergency Nurses New Zealand (CENNZ) updated Rules as at 2015
+The College of Emergency Nurses New Zealand (CENNZ) updated their Rules in October 2015.

 Interested in becoming a CENNZ-NZNO National Committee Member?

-To represent your region as a committee member, a commitment to advancing emergency nursing is essential.
+To represent your region as a committee member, your commitment to advancing emergency nursing is essential.

 The term of office is for 2 to 4 years.